 Dr. Selena T. Rodgers

-Dr. Selena T. Rodgers is an assistant professor at York College of the City University of New York, School of Health Sciences and Professional Programs in the Department of Social Work.
+Dr. Selena T. Rodgers is an Associate Professor at York College of the City University of New York, School of Health Sciences and Professional Programs in the Department of Social Work.
 She coordinates and teaches Social Research Methods II.
-Her research agenda includes, posttraumatic growth and socio-cultural factors in multi-cultural and multi-ethnic groups, Black women discourse on issues of leadership, mentoring and trauma- and stressor exposures.
+Her research agenda includes, post-traumatic growth and socio-cultural factors in multi-cultural and multi-ethnic groups, Black women discourse on issues of leadership, mentoring and trauma- and stressor exposures.
 Dr. Rodgers also has a passion for student mentoring and strengthening communities locally and globally.

 Road to Success with Hosts Swati Polce and Lillian Chen with guest Dr. Selena Rodgers and Mr. Randy Punter.

 TMI w Ajani Brown and special guest Dr. Rodgers - Interview Themes: Fulbright Specialist, International Social Work Experience, Mentoring, Women’s History Month

 Accomplishments for 2013-2014